sayanee/moocs/build-startup/readme.md

 - `5%` when they stay for `20 months`
 - `1%` when they stay for `100 months` --> More revenue by keeping the churn low

-Lifetime value (LTV) - how much will a customer pay through the lifetime?
+Lifetime value (LTV) - how much will a customer pay your company through the get-keep-grow phases?

 ```
 LTV > CAC
+3 > 1 (for Enterprise SaSS)
 ```

 3 short forms: